amzeratul/halley/src/tools/tools/src/msdfgen/README.md

 Using a multi-channel distance field generated by this program is similarly simple to how a monochrome distance field is used.
 The only additional operation is computing the **median** of the three channels inside the fragment shader, right after sampling the distance field.
 This signed distance value can then be used the same way as usual.

+**Important:** Make sure to interpret the MSDF color channels in linear space just like the alpha channel and not as sRGB, even if the image format (PNG, BMP) may suggest otherwise.

 The following is an example GLSL fragment shader with anti-aliasing: